Arbuscular mycorrhiza: Presymbiosis

-The development of AM fungi prior to root colonization, known as presymbiosis, consists of three stages: spore germination, hyphal growth, host recognition and appressorium formation.
+The development of the AM fungi prior to root colonization, known as presymbiosis, consists of three stages: spore germination, hyphal growth, host recognition and appressorium formation.

 Spore germination

 Spores of the AM fungi are thick-walled multi-nucleate resting structures.
 The germination of the spore does not depend on the plant, as spores have been germinated under experimental conditions in the absence of plants both in vitro and in soil.
 However, the rate of germination can be increased by host root exudates.
 AM fungal spores germinate given suitable conditions of the soil matrix, temperature, carbon dioxide concentration, pH, and phosphorus concentration.

 Hyphal growth

 The growth of AM hyphae through the soil is controlled by host root exudates known as strigolactones, and the soil phosphorus concentration.
 Low-phosphorus concentrations in the soil increase hyphal growth and branching as well as induce plant exudation of compounds that control hyphal branching intensity.

 The branching of AM fungal hyphae grown in phosphorus media of 1 mM is significantly reduced, but the length of the germ tube and total hyphal growth were not affected.
 A concentration of 10 mM phosphorus inhibited both hyphal growth and branching.
 This phosphorus concentration occurs in natural soil conditions and could thus contribute to reduced mycorrhizal colonization.